skamirmaps/skamirmaps-samples/README.md

-# skamirmaps - compose multiplatform wrapper to work with maps
+# skamirmaps - Compose Multiplatform wrapper to work with maps
-**Library skamirmaps ** (the library) builds on top of MapLibre Native libraries.
+**Library skamirmaps** (the library) builds on top of MapLibre Native libraries.
 One for iOS and one for Android.
 Using kotlin interop it was possible to link toward the native libraries without modifying their source code.
 The use of external dependencies is being kept at minimum.
 [**This Samples repository**](https://github.com/todo) serves as a public documentation of capabilities of the library.